Teong Tzen Wei

-Teong Tzen Wei (born 17 October 1997) is a Singaporean swimmer.
+Teong Tzen Wei (张正伟, born 17 October 1997) is a Singaporean swimmer.
 He won the silver medal at the 2022 Commonwealth Games in the 50 m butterfly, becoming the third Singaporean athlete to win a swimming medal at the Commonwealth Games.

 Career

 2017: First Southeast Asian gold

 At the 2017 Southeast Asian Games, Teong clocked 22.55s in the final of the 50m freestyle, winning his first Southeast Asian Games gold.

 2018: FINA Swimming World Cup silver

 Teong clinched 2 silvers in the mixed 4 x 50 medley and the mixed 4 x 50 freestyle relays at the last part of the FINA Swimming World Cup which was held in Singapore.
 In the mixed 4 x 50 freestyle, Singapore finished 2nd with a timing of 1.33.14, and in the mixed 4 x 50 medley, Singapore finished 2nd with a timing of 1.42.21.

 2019: 2nd Southeast Asian Games gold

-Teong won his 2nd gold at the 2019 Southeast Asian Games, winning in the 50 m butterfly, defeating compatriot Joseph Schooling in the final with a timing of 23.55s, beating Schooling by six one hundredths of a second.
+Teong won his second gold at the 2019 SEA Games, winning in the 50 m butterfly, defeating compatriot Joseph Schooling in the final with a timing of 23.55s, by six one hundredths of a second.
 Teong then lost in the 50 m freestyle event, clinching silver with a time of 22.40s.
 He was defeated by his compatriot Jonathan Tan, who clinched the games record of 22.25s.